praj-bellakka/tp/docs/UserGuide.md

 Format: `calorie /set CALORIE_GOAL`

 > **⚠️ Notes about setting calorie goal**
-> - FitNUS calculates the minimum and maximum calorie goal according to your height, weight, gender and age that is within the recommended healthy amount of weight loss or gain per week.
-You cannot set a goal that is not within the healthy range of daily calorie intake for their body type.
+> - FitNUS calculates the minimum and maximum calorie goal
+    (according to your height,
+  weight, gender and age) that is within the recommended healthy amount of weight loss or gain per week.
+You cannot set a goal that is not within the healthy range of daily calorie intake for your body type.

 Example of usage:`calorie /set 2000`